Key Points:

 In 1676 Leibniz was promoted to Privy Counsellor of Justice to the Duke of Hanover, and to the rest of his life he served three consecutive rulers of the House of Brunswick in Hanover as historian, political adviser, and as librarian of the ducal library.
 The Duke was sympathetic towards Leibniz’s many diverse plans and let him conduct a large correspondence with some of the most distinguished learned men of his time.
 The court of Hanover was the cultural centre of North-Germany at the time.

-Among other duties Leibniz was busy with chemistry and technical applications.
-He got assigned to improve the output of the mines of Harz by developing the power transmission and pump technique.
+Among other duties, Leibniz was busy with chemistry and technical applications.
+He was assigned to improve the output of the mines of Harz by developing the power transmission and pump technique.
 After this Leibniz was assigned to write the history of the Guelfs (the ruling dynasty of Hanover) in 1685.
 The project turned out to grow to such vast measurements, that to complete the project it would require a whole academy instead of one man.

 Later on Leibniz performed several diplomatic and scientific missions and wrote two philosophical treatises.